hossein-haeri/Allan-Variance-Test-codes/Generalized AVAR/Irregularly sampled data/README.md

 You can change noise characteristic from default noise (white Gaussian) to uniform white or flicker noise by changing noise type at line 22.

+You can also change the sampling method (regularly/irregularly/clustered) by changing sampling_method at line 26.